broughtj/Ecn5330/software.md

 ## Git

 The use of version control systems is essential for effective scientific computing.
-In Bios 8366, we [make extensive use of Git](http://fonnesbeck.github.io/Bios8366/git.html), which is one of several widely-used versioning systems.
+In Economics 5330, we [make extensive use of Git](http://fonnesbeck.github.io/Economics5330/git.html), which is one of several widely-used versioning systems.

 To install Git, you can either download an installer from [the Git website](http://git-scm.com), or if you are on a UNIX-based computer, install it via your system's package manager (recommended).
 On Mac OS X, you can easily install a variety of software packages using [Homebrew](http://mxcl.github.io/homebrew/ "Homebrew — MacPorts driving you to drink?
 Try Homebrew!").
 To obtain Git, simply type: